 Why do traders rely on algorithms for execution?
 Two main reasons: speed and discipline.

-• Speed: The forex market moves fast.
+Speed matters because the forex market moves fast.
 A manual trader might blink and miss a price.
-Algorithms don’t blink; they execute with precision, down to the millisecond.
+Algorithms don’t blink.
+They execute with precision, down to the millisecond.

 This discipline is especially important in execution strategies like TWAP and VWAP, where consistency is the goal.